Theskrtnerd/gen-ai-photoshoots/README.md

 - Generate professional-quality product photos effortlessly
 - Customize backgrounds for your product photoshoots
 - Easy-to-use interface for both technical and non-technical users
+- Github Action CI with Flake8, Pytest, and Docker Image

+## 🛠️ Technologies Used

+This project leverages the following technologies to provide a seamless and powerful experience:

+- [**DreamBooth script**](https://github.com/huggingface/diffusion-models-class/blob/main/hackathon/dreambooth.ipynb): For finetuning Stable Diffusion AI models using the DreamBooth technique to generate product images.
+- **Google Gemini API**: To create background recommendations for the users.
+- **Streamlit**: To create an interactive and user-friendly web interface.

 ## 🚀 Installation